November Weather in Grand Rapids Michigan, United States

 Over the course of November in Grand Rapids, the chance of a day with only rain decreases from 25% to 16%, the chance of a day with mixed snow and rain increases from 1% to 3%, and the chance of a day with only snow increases from 1% to 6%.

 Probability of Precipitation in November in Grand Rapids

 To show variation within the month and not just the monthly total, we show the rainfall accumulated over a sliding 31-day period centered around each day.

 The average sliding 31-day rainfall during November in Grand Rapids is decreasing, starting the month at 2.8 inches, when it rarely exceeds 4.8 inches or falls below 1.0 inches, and ending the month at 1.8 inches, when it rarely exceeds 3.1 inches or falls below 0.7 inches.

-The average sliding 31-day liquid-equivalent snowfall during November in Grand Rapids is gradually increasing, starting the month at 0.1 inches, when it rarely exceeds 0.2 inches or falls below -0.0 inches, and ending the month at 0.4 inches, when it rarely exceeds 1.0 inches.
+The average sliding 31-day snowfall during November in Grand Rapids is rapidly increasing, starting the month at 0.5 inches, when it rarely exceeds 1.7 inches or falls below -0.0 inches, and ending the month at 3.8 inches, when it rarely exceeds 9.5 inches or falls below 0.1 inches.